Round Mountain · Maintenance Program

 Common questions

 Paddocks are typically 1–5 acres.
-Animals remain 3–6 days on average before moving, depending on forage and objectives.
+The herd remains 3–6 days on average before moving, depending on forage and treatment objectives.

 The goal is annual targeted grazing during the October–May window to maintain an open understory.
 Units may be skipped when fuel and forage conditions don’t warrant treatment.

-Operations use a water trailer with paddocks planned along road access where feasible.
-Two livestock guardian dogs stay with the herd.
+Operations use a water trailer, with paddocks planned along road access where feasible.
+Livestock guardian dogs stay with the herd, supervised by an on-site herder.
 Trails remain open; temporary electric fencing is signed to alert visitors.